amosjerbi/wayve/README.md

 4. Open Wayve → Settings → Spotify Settings
 5. Enter credentials and authenticate

+### YouTube Playlist Import (Optional)
+1. Create a project at [Google Cloud Console](https://console.cloud.google.com/)
+2. Enable YouTube Data API v3
+3. Create an API key in Credentials
+4. Open Wayve → Settings → YouTube Settings
+5. Enter your API key and save

 ---

 ## 🎯 Use Cases

 - **Discover**: Identify songs at cafés, parties, or on the radio
 - **Track**: Build a history of all music you've encountered
+- **Import**: Bring in your playlists from Spotify and YouTube
 - **Organize**: Sort and search your music library
 - **Export**: Create Spotify playlists from your discoveries
 - **Analyze**: See your listening patterns and most detected songs